 How does it work?

-DBAP localises sounds towards arbitrarily positioned speakers in a space using a matrix based technique.
+DBAP localizes sounds towards arbitrarily positioned speakers in a space using a matrix-based technique.
 It calculates signal amplitudes according to the actual positions of the speakers in a space, while making no assumptions as to where the listeners are situated.
-Speaker tuning and interesting acoustic features in a room should be utilised more when working with DBAP.
+Speaker tuning and interesting acoustic features in a room should be more utilized when working with DBAP.

 ★ Speakers can be freely positioned when using DBAP - look for reflections and reverberations in a room to enhance spatial aspects.

-KNN is another panning type that does not depend on a sweet spot to be perceived correctly.
-It is a version of a ‘Nearest-neighbour’ interpolation algorithm.
+KNN is another panning type that does not depend on a Sweet Spot to be perceived correctly.
+It is a version of a ‘Nearest-neighbor’ interpolation algorithm.
 This family of algorithms are also used in the fields of complex systems, 3D graphics and network science to name a few.
-In SPAT Revolution you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.
+In SPAT Revolution, you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.

 How does it work?

 An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
-The parameter is called Nearest Neighbour Spreading.
-It sets a maximum limit to the number of speakers that the algorithm can use as neighbours - the parameter becomes available as a continuously variable percentage for each virtual source in a SPAT room.
+The parameter is called Nearest Neighbor spreading.
+It sets a maximum limit to speakers number that the algorithm can use as neighbors.
+The parameter becomes available as a continuously variable percentage for each virtual source in a SPAT Revolution room.

 What makes this particularly interesting is that different sources can activate less or more of the sound system dynamically and in a very smooth way.
-For example, one virtual sound source might seem to pop in and out of individual speakers because its Nearest Neighbours Spread parameter is set a low percentage.
-For example, on a 10-speakers arrangement :1-10% will use 1 speaker, 11% to 20% 2 and so on.
+For example, one virtual sound source might seem to pop in and out of individual speakers because its Nearest Neighbors Spread parameter is set a low percentage.
+For example, on a 10-speaker arrangement :1-10% will use 1 speaker, 11% to 20% 2, and so on.
 Another sound source could seem diffuse over the entire sound system, because its spread variable is set to 100%.

-★ Try automating the Nearest Neighbours Spread in a relationship with another source property of the same sound source such as room presence.
+★ Try automating the Nearest Neighbors Spread in a relationship with another source property of the same sound sources such as room presence.

 How does it work?

-The result will still be sweet-spot dependent although it will be a wider listening area.
-SPCAP inherits some of the dependencies of VBAP to get successful spatial imaging.
+The result will still be Sweet Spot dependent, although it will be a wider listening area.
+SPCAP inherits some dependencies of VBAP to get successful spatial imaging.

 ★ SPCAP panning can do a good job of translating surround audio mixes from one speaker configuration to another.

 In common with the channel based panning types we have covered so far, Ambisonics is a technology that also distributes virtual sound sources in space.
 Yet it achieves this in a fundamentally different way.
-Ambisonics relies on a two-steps process.
+Ambisonics rely on a two-step process.

 How does it work?